docker/machine/docs/reference/status.md

 # status

+    Usage: docker-machine status [arg...]

-Get the status of a machine.
+    Get the status of a machine

+    Description:
+       Argument is a machine name.

+For example:

     $ docker-machine status dev
     Running